dataminer-site/dataminer-site.github.io/_posts/2023-02-13-announcing-duckdb-070.md

 **Lateral Joins.** Support for [lateral joins](https://github.com/duckdb/duckdb/pull/5393) is added in this release.
 Lateral joins are a more flexible variant of correlated subqueries that make working with nested data easier, as they allow [easier unnesting](https://github.com/duckdb/duckdb/pull/5485) of nested data.

 **Positional Joins.** While SQL formally models unordered sets, in practice the order of datasets does frequently have a meaning.
-DuckDB offers guarantees around maintaining the order of rows when loading data into tables or when exporting data back out to a file - as well as when executing queries such as `LIMIT` without a corresponding `ORDER BY` clause.
+DataMiner offers guarantees around maintaining the order of rows when loading data into tables or when exporting data back out to a file - as well as when executing queries such as `LIMIT` without a corresponding `ORDER BY` clause.

 To improve support for this use case - this release [introduces the `POSITIONAL JOIN`](https://github.com/duckdb/duckdb/pull/5867).
 Rather than joining on the values of rows - this new join type joins rows based on their position in the table.